babelouest/ulfius/API.md

 In the callback function, you can access the header parameters in the `struct _u_request.map_header`.

 In the callback function, you can access the header parameters in the `struct _u_request.map_header`.
-The parameters keys are case-sensntive.
+The parameters keys are case-sensitive.
 If a parameter appears multiple times in the header, the values will be chained in the `struct _u_request.map_header`, separated by a comma `,`.

 This variable is a `struct _u_map`, therefore you can access it using the [struct _u_map documentation](#struct-_u_map-api).